5 Phases of Project Management Process

 Consider the example of an automobile manufacturer assigned to develop an electric vehicle.
 The selection of the design, capacity, and battery power of the vehicle will not be a part of the initiation phase.
 The only certainty would be that an electric vehicle will be developed within the given timeframe and budget.

-The planning stage requires complete diligence as it lays out the project’s roadmap.
-Unless you are using a modern project management framework like Agile, the second phase of project management is expected to take almost half of the entire project’s timespan.
+The project planning stage requires complete diligence as it lays out the project’s roadmap.
+Unless you are using a modern project management methodology like agile project management, the second phase of project management is expected to take almost half of the entire project’s timespan.

 In this phase, the primary tasks are identifying technical requirements, developing a detailed project schedule, creating a communication plan, and setting up goals/deliverables.